The Moontrekkers: Later activities

 Peter Knight continued to play, with guitarist George Bellamy and drummer Max Temple.
 After leaving The Moontrekkers, Gary Leport formed The Dimensions with bass player Louis Cennamo in 1962.
 When singer Tommy Bishop left the group, Leport's old friend Rod Stewart joined as his replacement.
 In September 1963, the group were contracted to provide backing to singer Jimmy Powell, previously of The Rockin' Berries, with Stewart playing harmonica and the band being billed on a tour of the UK as Jimmy Powell & The Five Dimensions.
 Leport and Stewart both left the band before the end of 1963.
 Leport then retired from the music industry, but began performing again with semi-professional group Cut Glass in the late 1980s, and occasionally performed with Knight, Johnson and White as a re-formed Moontrekkers.
 In recent years Leport has performed with local Hampshire band The Plonkers, and with Bournemouth-based jazz quartet Swing 39.

 The Moontrekkers' rhythm guitarist Jimmy Raither died in Scotland in 1993.

+In 1995, the band performed at the Pipeline Instrumental Rock Convention in London, and again in 2001.

-Bass player Peter Johnson died on January 8, 2021, of COVID-19 during the worldwide pandemic.
+Bass player Peter Johnson died on 8 January 2021 of COVID-19, during the worldwide pandemic.
+Here is an interview with him on Hertbeat FM in 2007.

 An arrangement of "Night of the Vampire", by composer and pianist Harry Whitney, was performed by the Kronos Quartet at Carnegie Hall in New York City in 2008.